edaucohe/perfect_numbers/README.md

 "Perfect numbers script" aims to get perfect numbers in a number range.

+A **perfect number** is a positive integer that is equal to the sum of its positive divisors, excluding the number itself.
+For instance, 6 has divisors 1, 2 and 3 (excluding itself).
+Because of 1 + 2 + 3 is equal to 6, number 6 is a perfect number.

 ### Context <a class="anchor" id="context"></a>

 Among the comments on a YT video about technical interviews, someone mentioned